Theta-Dev/ConstructionWand/README.md

 - Ingame documentation with Just Enough Items (JEI)

-## Contributions and #Hacktoberfest

-As #Hacktoberfest now requires repo owners to opt in, I added the tag to this repository.

-I'd really appreciate translations.
-Currently, ConstructionWand only has English and German, so if you speak any other language you can help translate the mod and add a new language file under `src/main/resources/assets/constructionwand/lang/`.

 ## TileEntity Blacklist

 Some modded TileEntitys can cause issues when placed using a wand.
 They may turn into invisible and